Joeyybad/FootyCardsAILab/project-manager/tasks.md

 - [x] Implement synchronized rarity filtering.
 - [x] Create project documentation and README.
 - [x] Add possibility to add a url image when you are on the card for player if there is no image for him
+- [x] Use wikipedia to get image for players take the url image on wiki to use it on cards

 ## Phase 3: Polish & Expansion [IN PROGRESS]
 - [ ] Export "Sticker" as PNG for social sharing.